braedynl/CSE231-020-SS20/GLOSSARY.md

 attribute_b = my_variable.b  # example invocation
 ```

+#### Constructor

-**Constructor** - A magic method that describes how an instance of the class can be initialized.
+A magic method that describes how an instance of the class can be initialized.
 In Python, the name of the constructor must always be "`__init__`".
 This varies between programming languages.

 Example:
 ```python